PlexusDuMenton/ModRecalculate/README.md

         Hook are additional,if you want to act multiplicative, do it in PostRecalculate Cooldown hook are MULTIPLICATIVE with other mod/BaseValue, if you want to make it Additional/Substractif, do it in PostRecalculate

+		To modify ItemValue use ModifyItem Hook, Item value are inside ModRecalculate class as public, Don't try to edit the private one ^^

+		To overide an existing hook (ignoring Original or Other hook) use the ResetHook(string HookName,bool TotalReset) function, please, only use it only when REALY needed, a hook can only be overided Once !

 	LIST (IN ORDER OF CALL) :

+			ModifyItem

             CharacterDefaultHealth
             InfusionEffect
             KnurlMaxHpEffect